AnnaGerber/little-bits-js/brightness/instructions.md

 What's going on?
 The signals that we send and receive on the I/O pins are either discrete _digital_ values (high (5V) or low (0)), or _analog_ (any voltage value in a continuous range between 0 and 5).
 PWM is used to simulate an analog signal on a digital pin by alternating between high and low signal for different durations in cycles, with the average value of the highs and lows across each cycle representing the simulated analog value.
 When we switch pin d5 to analog mode, the PWM signal that we are sending to pin 5 gets passed through a low pass filter that takes the average voltage and outputs a continuous analog signal.
 This is a unique feature of the LittleBits Arduino at Heart module.
 The bargraph responds differently to the PWM vs analog signal.

 Note: we can use the Sensor class to read from any input module.
-We have specified our dimmer pin as "A0" - the "A" indicates that it is an analog rather than digital pin, while our led pin is digital and is specified as a number.
+We have specified our dimmer pin as the string "A0" - the "A" indicates that it is an analog rather than digital pin, while our led pin is digital and is specified as a number.